Again We Travel a Good Path – Part I (1700-1747)

 The Great Peace of Montreal opened of one of the longest periods of stability in our recorded history (1700-1780).
 In this period, Myaamia villages were largely left to govern themselves as they had prior to the Beaver Wars.
 Important decisions took into account the need to compromise with various groups, but at the heart of the decision-making process lay Myaamia knowledge, values, and beliefs.
 No group, European or indigenous, had the power to force their beliefs or ways onto Myaamia people in this period.
 No group had the power to force Myaamia people to leave their villages, and for the most part, Myaamia people could travel unimpeded throughout Myaamionki.
 As before the Beaver Wars, travelers had to respect their neighbors’ homes and resources and they still had to fear attacks from enemy groups.
 However, in this period of stability, none of these concerns could completely stop Myaamia people’s movements.

 In approximately 1700, Myaamia people began to live a “normal” life again.
 This period was certainly not free of violence, disease, hunger, or other disruptions, but the level of disruption was less dramatic than what was experienced during the Beaver Wars.
 Generations before the Beaver Wars, our ancestors settled the Wabash River Valley.
 Over many generations their lives became shaped by the rhythms of Myaamionki (Myaamia places).
-Following the return to the Wabash, Myaamia people were able to realign their lives with the ebbs and flows of the ecological cycles of their homelands.
+Following the return to the Wabash, Myaamia people were able to realign their lives with the ebb and flow of the ecological cycles of their homelands.
 Once again they could utilize generations of experience and knowledge and change their practices, habits, and actions to be in tune with subtle shifts in an environment that they knew intimately.

 Myaamia women could plant their fields with the certainty that as long as they worked hard and the weather was stable, they would be able to harvest and store the fruits of their labors.
 They did not have to constantly worry about warfare driving them away from their villages, fields, or stored produce.
 Myaamia women and children were able return to gathering tubers in the wetlands, collecting greens and berries in disturbed areas, and drawing on the many sources of sustenance produced by the trees of the forests of Myaamionki.
 While there were minor risks to traveling outside of the village on gathering journeys, these risks were familiar and smaller in scope in this period.